PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - #### Edit an existing icon

-    If you want modify an existing icon, you can do that using the script `tools/work/copy-from-theme.sh`.
+    If you want to modify an existing icon, you can do that using the script `tools/work/copy-from-theme.sh`.

     ```
     # For example